Erik Sviatchenko: Return to FC Midtjylland

 During the 2020–21 season, Midtjylland reached the Champions League group stage for the first time in club history, with Sviatchenko appearing in 5 of the 6 group games as FCM finished bottom of the group.
 On 24 October he scored in the 90+4th minute to give Midtjylland a 3–2 win over Brøndby.
 Sviatchenko ended the Superliga season with 28 appearances and 3 goals, helping FCM have the fewest goals allowed for the second straight year.
 They were unable to repeat as champions though, finishing 1 point behind Brøndby.

-He made 25 appearances and scored 4 goals in the Superliga during the 2021–22 season as FCM finished second, 3 points behind champions Copenhagen.
+Sviatchenko made 25 appearances and scored 4 goals in the Superliga during the 2021–22 season as FCM finished second, three points behind champions Copenhagen.
 Sviatchenko helped Midtjylland win their second ever Danish Cup, making 4 appearances and scoring 1 goal during the tournament.

 Sviatchenko made 26 appearances and scored 3 goals across all competitions in the 2022–23 season prior to being sold.
 His 325 total games for Midtjylland are the second most in club history.